jazzlanders0111-hash/Global-Oil-Market-Analysis/README.md

 **How fast does the market respond?**

 ```
-Lag  0 months: r = -0.260  p < 0.001  strongest
+Lag  0 months: r = -0.260  strongest
-Lag  1 months: r = -0.142  p = 0.005
+Lag  1 months: r = -0.142  still significant
-Lag  2 months: r = -0.046  p = 0.365  gone
+Lag  2 months: r = -0.046  gone
 Lag  3+ months: not significant
 ```

 The signal peaks at lag zero and disappears by lag two.
 Supply-demand information is already priced in within weeks.
-Traders watch this data in real time and adjust immediately, so there is no delayed signal to exploit.
+There is no delayed signal to exploit because traders are watching this data in real time.

 **Where demand growth is coming from:**